okamigarden/kamidots/README.md

 These dotfiles represent my personal work, entertainment, and daily operating setup.

+**Switch over to the Testing branch to experience the most up to date version of kamidots.**

 ## 📌 Overview

 This project is an ongoing development of my .config files, designed to be optimised for performance, gaming, usability, and aesthetics.